REPORT: 2025 Annual ProcureCon Chief Procurement Officer (CPO) Report

 1. Scope of Indemnification

-This defines the extent of the indemnifier's responsibility.
+This section defines the extent of the indemnifier's responsibility.
 It specifies what types of losses, damages, or liabilities are covered.
 For example, it might cover legal fees, third-party claims, or damages resulting from negligence.

 2. Triggering Events